Equine Navicular Disease:The causes, signs and treatment of navicular syndrome or navicular disease in horses.

 Another early theory of cause was that the navicular bursa was at fault.
 Like the bursa which causes "tennis elbow," loss of lubricating fluid and inflammation causes pain and can lead to permanent damage to the bursa.
 Of course this may be the only cause of the syndrome in some cases, but it is not the entire answer by any means.

-Some cases of navicular syndrome in horses are caused by pathology in the coffin joint.
+Some cases of navicular syndrome are caused by pathology in the coffin joint.
 With today's sophisticated diagnostics, however, this situation can usually be differentiated from navicular bone pathology.
 Sometimes navicular bone degeneration can occur along with degenerative joint disease in the coffin joint.

 There is no doubt that fracture of the coffin bone will result in navicular disease, and it does sometimes happen- but not often.
 A fracture is easily diagnosed with x-ray.
 Usually, however, there are other causes of the syndrome.